London : Public transport networks

 Our customers tell us that they want us to deliver: safe and reliable transport services; value for money; and progress and innovation to improve their journeys.
 In short, they want us to recognise that every journey matters.

-More than 30 million journeys are made on our road and public transport networks every day.
-Since 2000, the public transport mode share for London has increased by 10.6%.
+Around than 31 million journeys are made on our road and public transport networks every day.
+Since 2000, the public transport mode share for London has increased by 10%.
 We are delivering one of the world’s largest programmes of transport capital investment.

 £200bn of freight is moved on London’s roads every year.